Brianbla/ALMTools/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 ![](<media/25.jpg>)

-### 2: Add PartsUnlimited to your VSO account using Visual Studio

-**1.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip
+**3.** Navigate to [https://github.com/Microsoft/PartsUnlimited/tree/aspnet45](https://github.com/Microsoft/PartsUnlimited/tree/aspnet45) and download the sample as a zip

 > **Note:** For this lab is vitally IMPORTANT THAT YOU GET THE 4.5 BRANCH!

-**2.** Create folder and save the download to this folder.
+**4.** Create folder and save the download to this folder.

 Create **Working Directory** to the following location:

 `C:\Source\Repos\HOL`

-**3.** Unzip the PartsUnlimited project, when unzipping be sure and “Unblock” the content or the deployment scripts won’t run
+**5.** Unzip the PartsUnlimited project, when unzipping be sure and “Unblock” the content or the deployment scripts won’t run

 ![](<media/21.jpg>)

-**4.** Clone the repo of your team project to the location where you extracted the sample
+**6.** Clone the repo of your team project to the location where you extracted the sample

 Set the **Working Directory** to the following location: